 Check for food sensitivity.
 If you're breastfeeding, check with your pediatrician to see whether eliminating milk or caffeine from your diet will make a difference.
 Some babies show signs of milk protein intolerance that a doctor can identify.
 If you're formula feeding, you can also ask your pediatrician about changing your baby's formula.

 Keep a diary.
-Write down when your baby's schedule.
+Write down your baby's schedule.
 This includes when they eat, sleep, wake, and cry.
 You may find a pattern that you can discuss with your baby's doctor.

 Limit naps.
 Don't let your baby nap for more than 3 hours at a time during the day.
 Keep the lights dim and the room quiet when you feed and change your baby at night.